• Skip to main content

 2. Check Your Child’s Seat: Give Them Support

-I purchased this booster seat which is specifically designed for big kids aged 3 and up to raise him up the right level at the table and used a two-step stool to create the 90-degree angle for his feet.
+I purchased this booster seat, which is specifically designed for big kids aged 3 and up, to raise him up to the right level at the table and used a two-step stool to create the 90-degree angle for his feet.

-My son now actually sits through a whole meal and he’s comfortable.
+My son now actually sits through a whole meal, and he’s comfortable.
 It’s amazing!
-Now, an hours-long French meal, I still have my doubts.
-But, no more getting up and down, hanging on Daddy, spinning around, etc. All of those behaviors stopped when we changed his seating position and gave him proper sensory input through his feet.
+Now, after an hour-long French meal, I still have my doubts.
+But, no more getting up and down, hanging on Daddy, spinning around, etc. All of those behaviors stopped when we changed his seating position and provided him with appropriate sensory input through his feet.

 Tip 2: Sensory Input for feet and proper position for sitting at the table.
 Big kids need booster too!